-This section provides specific guidance concerning attendance at PECs and Regulatory Conferences, including: NRC personnel, licensee personnel, media and members of the public, and State government personnel.
+This section provides specific guidance concerning attendance at PECs and Regulatory Conferences.

 - A. NRC Attendance at PECs and Regulatory Conferences - 1.
 NRC personnel should attend conferences according to the following guidelines: - a.
 The Regional Administrator should determine regional staff attendance at conferences. - b.
 The region should be sensitive to the potential impact on a conference when the number of NRC attendees is significantly greater than the number of licensee attendees.